galaxyproject/galaxy-hub/src/news/2021-04-gcc-abstracts/index.md

 <p class="lead">

 **Note: The GCC2021 abstract submission deadlines have been extended.
-See [the announcement](/src/news/2021-05-gcc-extended/index.md) for the new dates.**
+See [the announcement](/src/news/2021-05-gcc-extended/index.md).**

 </p>